wp_get_attachment_image_srcset()

 Image metadata, in the format returned by the function: wp_get_attachment_metadata().

-Or metadata of the attachment can be obtained like this:
+Or you can obtain the attachment metadata like this:

 Examples